 Reasons to choose Spain as your destination to teach English

 - The cost of living is cheaper than in northern European countries

-- Hiring season is all year round, though the peak hiring months are September, October, January, and February.
+- The hiring season is all year round, though the peak hiring months are September, October, January, and February.

-- The wonderful and varied culture and interesting history
+- The wonderful and varied culture and fascinating history

 - The always lively and fun-filled social life